5472qaywsx/user-documentation/en/collect/add-entry-using-an-id.md

 ### ISBN

 First, [eBook.de's](https://www.ebook.de/de/) API is used to fetch bibliographic information based on the ISBN.
-If no entry is found, the JabRef tries [OttoBib](https://www.ottobib.com) to get data.
+If no entry is found, then JabRef tries [add functioning service here](add functioning service here) to get data.

 ID search is carried out using the [International Standard Book Number](https://en.wikipedia.org/wiki/International_Standard_Book_Number).